top of page

 Conclusion

-In this article, we looked at GK and its positives and negatives compared to Bengen's approach.
-As with Bengen's work (perhaps more so), we believe that real-world challenges mean that the approach should perhaps remain an academic concept rather than something that a retiree should implement, particularly with risk-based guardrails becoming a more established alternative, and is an example of retirement planning ideas that sound good in theory but not in practice.
+In this article, we examined GK and its advantages and disadvantages in comparison to Bengen's approach.
+As with Bengen's work (perhaps more so), we believe that real-world challenges mean that the GK approach should perhaps remain an academic concept rather than something that a retiree should implement, particularly with risk-based guardrails becoming a more established alternative.
+We'd suggest GK is, therefore, an example of retirement planning ideas that sound good in theory but not in practice.

 Want to find out more?